AlexRobinson-/Redux-Fetch/readme.md

 - **Fetch** handles making and tracking the status of api calls.
 - **Entities** handles storing, editing and optimistically updating pieces of data

-The specific information each contains includes:
+The specific information each has includes:

 ### Fetch
  - **Failed count** How many times the api has failed without a successful response